The 2026 to 2027 Executive Officers |

 President

-First Vice President Kathy Bojczuk is an assistant attorney general for the Office of the Illinois Attorney General, working in the Revenue Litigation bureau.
+Kathy E. Bojczuk Kathy Bojczuk is an assistant attorney general for the Office of the Illinois Attorney General, working in the Revenue Litigation bureau.
 Before her work in public service, she was a supervising attorney for a non-profit organization, helping survivors of domestic violence with obtaining orders of protection and litigating family law cases.
 She especially enjoyed her job in mentoring and supervising attorneys, paralegals, and law clerks.
-Before entering the non-profit sector, Kathy worked in private practice in the areas of family law, estate planning and real estate for 12 years.
+Before entering the non-profit sector, Kathy worked in private practice in the areas of family law, estate planning and real estate.
 Being fluent in Polish, a large portion of her clients were from Polish and Ukrainian immigrant communities.
 She used her legal knowledge and skills to provide positive changes for her clients. |

 Second Vice President